-Staff reviewed the Regulating Plans and approximately measured the distances provided in subsections 5.3.B., 5.3.C. and 5.3.D., General Ordinances, Martin County Code, from places of worship, parks, playgrounds, schools, residential zoning districts and individual dwellings.
-Several areas were identified where the minimum separation requirements conflict with the goal and vision for vibrant neighborhood commercial centers in the CRAs.
+Staff reviewed the Regulating Plans for each of the six CRAs and approximately measured the distances provided in subsections 5.3.B., 5.3.C. and 5.3.D., General Ordinances, Martin County Code, from places of worship, parks, playgrounds, schools, residential zoning districts and individual dwellings.
+Several areas were identified where the minimum separation requirements conflict with the goal and vision for lively, compact neighborhood commercial centers in the CRAs.
 This analysis is attached in two reports.
 One report illustrates the 300-foot minimum distance required from places of worship, parks and playgrounds and the 500-foot minimum distance required from school property.
 The second report illustrates the 50-foot minimum distance from residential zoning districts and from dwellings.
-Those reports are included with this staff report.
+Those reports are included with this agenda item.

-Restaurants are permitted more widely in the Redevelopment Zoning Districts than are microbreweries and craft distilleries.
-Restaurants are permitted in all subdistricts which permit commercial use-- Core, Corridor, Waterfront, General, Industrial and Railroad Corridor subdistricts.
-Restaurants are permitted in all General subdistricts, but craft distilleries and microbreweries are permitted in no General subdistricts.
-Restaurants are permitted in all five Corridor subdistricts (Rio, Old Palm City, Hobe Sound, Port Salerno and Golden Gate (Jensen Beach has no Corridor subdistrict).
-Craft distilleries and microbreweries are permitted in just three Corridor subdistricts (Rio, Hobe Sound and Golden Gate).
+Restaurants are permitted in all subdistricts which permit commercial uses-- Core, Corridor, Waterfront, General, Industrial and Railroad Corridor subdistricts.
+Restaurants are permitted more widely than are microbreweries and craft distilleries in the redevelopment zoning districts.
+Whereas restaurants are permitted in all six General subdistricts, craft distilleries and microbreweries are permitted in none.
+Restaurants are permitted in all five Corridor subdistricts (Rio, Old Palm City, Hobe Sound, Port Salerno and Golden Gate (Jensen Beach has no Corridor subdistrict), but craft distilleries and microbreweries are permitted in just three Corridor subdistricts (Rio, Hobe Sound and Golden Gate).
 See Table 1 and Table 2.